 - Step 1.
 Submit a research request: LSU Early Childhood Education Laboratory Preschool Research Request and provide evidence of IRB Approval.
 Please note proposals require at least two weeks for review.

 - Step 2.
-Requests are reviewed by the ECE Lab Preschool Research Advisory Board.
+Requests are reviewed by the ECE Lab Preschool Research Auxiliary Council.
 The following

 - Feasibility of proposed methods within the context

 - Project timeline and preschool program goals